W3ND31/commitzen-sample/README.md

 ## Configuring questions and options

 On `.cz-config.js` and `commitlint.config.js` you can configure the questions, the descriptions of them, if them have any options or not and other things using [cz-customizable](https://github.com/leoforfree/cz-customizable) and [commitlint](https://github.com/conventional-changelog/commitlint)

+## Contributions

+Any contribution to this repo is appreciated!
+We need to translate the commands/questions/descriptions to other languages, to be more inclusive.